 - Analyse and assess Indigenous Knowledge that is synthesised through relationship with community

-- Identify and evaluate ways that community-based Indigenous Knowledge may be utilized by Indigenous peoples and others to action positive social outcomes.
+- Identify and evaluate ways that community-based Indigenous Knowledge may be utilised by Indigenous peoples and others to action positive social outcomes.

 - Prescribed text information is not currently available.